The next design that I'll look into from "Episode II: Attack of the Clones" is the one she wears out on the meadows of Naboo: the "picnic" costume.

 She wears this dress during the picnic with Anakin in Naboo.
-Again, it's a brief scene, but it's an iconic look, because it was used in many promotional pictures for the movie.
+Again, it's a brief scene, but it's an iconic look because it was used in many promotional pictures for the movie.

 The dress is, basically, a light, summery dress intended to show her more romantic and free-spirited side.
 The skirt is a light and flowing yellow and it's decorated with tiny, white stitchwork flowers and olive-colored leaves.
 Her bodice is a golden shade of yellow, with brightly embroidered flowers, and leaves.
 The sleeves are tied at the lower arm with brightly colored ribbons.
-Over this she wears a light cape embroidered with flowers similar to those on the corset.
-The edges are done in a bright yellow and green.
+Over this, she wears a light cape embroidered with flowers similar to those on the corset.
+The edges are done in bright yellow and green.
 The dress is ribbon strapped, with single flowers capping off each one.

-As the previous dresses we've looked at, this design keeps its focus on western influences, abandoning completely the Asian influences of Episode I. In this case, though, it's influences aren't necessarily historical.
+As the previous dresses I've looked at, this design keeps its focus on western influences, abandoning completely the Asian influences of Episode I. In this case, though, it's influences aren't necessarily historical.
 Most of its influences come from European pictorial art.

-This makes it easier for these influences to blend without being crystal clear where they are pulling from, and gives the design a very unique look compared to all her other designs.
+This makes it easier for these influences to blend without being crystal clear where they are pulling from and gives the design a very unique look compared to all her other designs.